PGY-2 Pharmacy Residency in Critical Care at Mayo Clinic Hospital — Rochester

 Developing the future critical care specialist

 This PGY-2 residency is intended to create an intimate understanding of how to manage a critical care practice effectively and efficiently while demonstrating professional maturity and sound ethical character.
+The program prioritizes delivery of high-quality didactic and clinical experiences needed to create a well-rounded, fully competent acute care pharmacist.
+PGY-2 critical care pharmacy residents:

 - Contribute to an interdisciplinary health care team by participating in cardiopulmonary resuscitations